UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 | Command           | Explanation                                                          |
 |-------------------|:--------------------------------------------------------------------:|
 | `scp source.address:/path/ destination.address:/path/`| Copies files on a network |
 -- *Slide End* --

 -- *Slide* --
 ### Part 2: Synchronising Files and Directories I
 * The `rsync` utility provides a fast way to keep two collections of files "in sync" by tracking changes.
 The source or destination address should also require a remote shell login.

-For example; `rsync -avz testdir llafayette@unimelb.edu.au@spartan.hpc.unimelb.edu.au:` -- *Slide End* --
+For example; `rsync -avz --update lev@spartan.hpc.unimelb.edu.au:files/workfiles .` -- *Slide End* --

 -- *Slide* --